 It is the job of The Law Commission to constantly review the law of England and Wales and to recommend changes where necessary.
 The Law Commission is independent and has been in existence since 1965.
 Its aim is to make sure the law is fair, simple and cost effective by conducting research and consultations in certain areas of law and to make recommendations to Parliament where improvements are needed.
 It is up to Parliament to implement any changes via legislation and at the moment about two thirds of recommendations have been implemented by Parliament.
 The Law Commission Act 2009 and the Protocol came into force in January 2010 : the aim was to improve the ratio of recommendations being implemented.
 Following this the Lord Chancellor must provide an annual report which sets out the extent to which Parliament have adopted recommendations.
 See separate box on Royal Commissions below.

 Print copies of consultation papers and published reports are available in the Law Library at KL160.

 These bodies are established to look at a topic of public concern where there is a possible need for legislation.
 Once the investigation and report is complete the Commission is disbanded.
 These are very rare.
 The reports are available as command papers or you can search the databases below to see if you can find a reference.
 Royal Commissions have included the report into Child Labour from 1840, Transportation and Penal Servitude and more recently long term care for the elderly (1998).

-There is now an online mechanism that allows an individual or group to start a petition to have their idea debated in parliament.
-More details can be found on the parliament site.
+There are now online mechanisms that allow an individual or group to start a petition to have their idea debated in the relevant UK parliament.